-In times of severe weather or adverse events, schools within the Clevedon Learning Trust (CLT) will make every effort to remain open.
+In times of severe weather or adverse events, schools within the Futura Learning Partnership (FLP) will make every effort to remain open.

 On rare occasions the weather can be so severe that getting to and from school becomes hazardous and can also be disruptive and not conducive to learning, therefore this document aims to give guidance on when it is appropriate to close a school due to bad weather and the steps to take to minimise disruption.
 Equally, this information is relevant for appropriate closures from unforeseen or anticipated events.